SHOWS AND TICKETS

 Style.
 Status.
 Success.
 A group of twentysomething editorial assistants are pursuing it all at one of New York's most esteemed cultural magazines.
 When a seemingly normal day at the office turns out to be anything but, these cubicle captives and aspiring journalists recognize an opportunity to become the next Big Thing.
 But whose account is most valid, and to what lengths will each go to own the story?
 In this biting new comedy, Branden Jacobs-Jenkins shrewdly skewers the ravenous contemporary media landscape while demonstrating how professional relationships influence our lives in unexpected ways.

-The classic dysfunctional family drama has just crashed through into a wholly original place.
-Meet Paige, a wife and mother liberated from an oppressive and abusive marriage; Max, her newly out transgender son; and Isaac, Max's PTSD-addled older brother, who discovers a brand new war zone when he comes home from Afghanistan.
-Hir's crusade to shake up the patriarchy is disarmingly funny, absurd and surprising as it looks at an American family forced to build a new world out of the pieces of the old.
+The classic dysfunctional family drama has crashed in a new place.
+Meet Paige, a wife and mother liberated from an oppressive and abusive marriage; Max, her newly out transgender son; and Isaac, Max's PTSD-addled older brother, who discovers a brand-new war zone when he comes home from Afghanistan.
+Hir's crusade to shake up the patriarchy is funny and absurd.
+The play looks at an American family forced to build a new world out of the pieces of the old.

 Who hasn't heard the urban legend about the Hookman?
 Lexi's mother certainly warned her about him and now, after a tragic accident, she begins seeing him everywhere.
 Hookman is a lethally sharp slasher comedy about death, growing up, what it means to be a woman, and the ever-present threat of being murdered by a man with a hook for a hand.